trlabs-phy/thermal_relativity/README.md

 The simulations in this repository include entropy flow modeling, the thermodynamic arrow of time, absolute time calibration, and gravitational compression effects — key processes around the Planck scale.

-## Thermal Relativity: Time as a Measurement
+# Thermal Relativity: Time as a Measurement (TR:TaaM)

 This repository contains Python simulations supporting the **Time as a Measurement** framework, which redefines time as a measurable quantity driven by entropy and expansion.